If you’re sweating when your body doesn’t need to cool down, you may be sweating excessively

 Symptoms of Hyperhidrosis

 Excessive sweating is common and can affect the whole body or just certain areas.

 Severe underarm sweating can be treated with small injections under the skin, when topical medicines do not work well enough.
-The injections applied into the affected areas help control this condition by temporarily blocking the chemical signals from the nerves that stimulate the sweat glands.
-When the sweat glands do not receive chemical signals, the severe sweating settles.
-The procedure is safe and straightforward with minimal or no downtime.
+The injections applied into the affected areas help control this condition by temporarily blocking the chemical signals from the nerves which stimulate the sweat glands.
+Once the sweat glands do not receive chemical signals, the severe sweating settles.
+The procedure is straightforward and safe with minimal or no downtime.